MMP for co-rank one foliations on threefolds: F-dlt foliated pairs and basic adjunction type results

-\begin{proposition} Let $X$ be a $\bb Q$-factorial variety and let $\cal F$ be a non-dicritical co-rank one foliation on $X$.
+\begin{proposition} Let $X$ be a normal variety and let $\cal F$ be a co-rank one foliation on $X$.
 Let $(\cal F, \Delta)$ be a F-dlt pair on $X$.

-Then $(\cal F, \Delta)$ has only finitely many lc centres of codimension at least two outside the support of $\lfloor \Delta\rfloor$.\end{proposition} \begin{proof} By Lemma \ref{l_fdlt-logsmooth}, we have that $(\cal F, \Delta)$ is foliated log smooth at the generic point of every lc centre.
-Let $Z \subset X$ be a subvariety of codimension al least two which is not contained in the support of $\lfloor \Delta\rfloor$ and such that $(\cal F,\Delta)$ is foliated log smooth at the generic point of $Z$.
-Let $\pi\colon Y \rightarrow X$ be the blow up at $Z$ with exceptional divisor $E$ and suppose that $Z \subset \text{supp}(\Delta)$.
+Then $(\cal F, \Delta)$ has only finitely many lc centres of codimension at least two, which are not contained in the support of $\lfloor \Delta\rfloor$.\end{proposition} \begin{proof} By Lemma \ref{l_fdlt-logsmooth}, we have that $(\cal F, \Delta)$ is foliated log smooth at the generic point of every lc centre.
+Let $Z \subset X$ be a subvariety of codimension at least two which is not contained in the support of $\lfloor \Delta\rfloor$ and such that $(\cal F,\Delta)$ is foliated log smooth at the generic point of $Z$.
+Let $\pi\colon Y \rightarrow X$ be the blow up at $Z$ with exceptional divisor $E$ and suppose that $Z \subset \supp \Delta$.
 Computing as in Lemma \ref{l_logsmoothlogcanonical}, we see that the discrepancy of this blow up is $>-\epsilon(E)$.
 Computing inductively we see that every divisor dominating $Z$ has discrepancy $>-\epsilon(E)$.